 The IAAF Council, which administers all IAAF affairs, consisted of seven members drawn from 17 member federations in 1912, and this has grown to 27 from 212 today.
 In 1968, a representative of each Area in the world was elected to the IAAF Council and in 1995 two women were elected for the first time.
 There are now 6 Areas, and there is guaranteed minimum of 6 female Council members.
 Council is assisted by five Committees and thirteen Commissions in the wide ranging decisions it must make.
 These are manned by experts in the various fields

-With regard to administration, the number of affiliated federations grew dramatically, from 17 in 1912 to 213 in 2008, and back to 212 in 2010 when Netherlands Antilles federation ceased to exist independently.
+With regard to administration, the number of affiliated federations grew dramatically, from 17 in 1912 to 213 in 2008, and back to 212 in 2010 when Netherlands Antilles federation ceased to exist independently, and up to 214 with the inclusion of South Sudan and Kosovo in 2015.
 All federations are invited to attend the IAAF Congress every two years with elections held during even-numbered Congresses.
 While once functioning in a way which favoured the wealthier, developed nations through its voting system, the IAAF adopted the ultimate democratic system of "one country, one vote" in 1987.

-The IAAF Headquarters, which was initially the study of the General Secretary, now consists of three fine buildings in Monaco.
+The IAAF Headquarters, which was initially the study of the General Secretary, now based at 6-8, Quai Antoine 1er in Port Herculis in Monaco.
 The organisation now employs nearly seventy full-time multi-national professional staff.
 This expansion and growth have only been possible due to a professionally planned marketing programme.
 The IAAF has long accepted the need to embrace corporate sponsorship as a means to better promote and develop the sport world wide.
 In the early days IAAF income was restricted to membership fees paid by the affiliated member federations and additional sums from the selling of the IAAF publications.
 But in recent years, with the expansion of the competition programme and the huge interest in athletics shown by TV and corporate partners, this income has increased dramatically.

 This move towards a more professional sport was particularly recognised in 2001, when the IAAF Congress voted unanimously for the organisation's name to be changed to the International Association of Athletics Federations.